top of page

 • Earthquake exposure statewide

-• High construction and labor costs
+• Expensive labor and reconstruction costs

-• Shared entrances and hallways
+• Shared entrances and stairwells

-• Parking lots and common areas
+• Parking lots and sidewalks

 California-Specific Insurance Requirements for Mixed Use Property Owners